AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view details of a specific contract in the list by id
+1. User requests to view details of a specific contract in the list by ID
-2. iCon shows the contract's details that matches the id given
+2. iCon shows the contract's details that matches the ID given

     Use case ends.

 **Extensions**

 * 1a.
-There is no given id.
+There is no given ID.

     * 1a1. iCon shows an error message.